SL6I/Arabic-Text-Correction/Dataset2.md

 ## Data Access
 ---
-To access the datasets for training, validation, and testing, use the following links:
+To access the datasets you had to request it from the following link:
 - Qalb Dataset: [Click To Request](https://docs.google.com/forms/d/e/1FAIpQLScSsuAu1_84KORcpzOKTid0nUMQDZNQKKnVcMilaIZ6QF-xdw/viewform)
 ---